AaronTheNerd/Stonks/README.md

 # UI

-After reading through (Comparison of UI systems in Unity)[https://docs.unity3d.com/6000.2/Documentation/Manual/UI-system-compare.html].
+After reading through [Comparison of UI systems in Unity](https://docs.unity3d.com/6000.2/Documentation/Manual/UI-system-compare.html).
 I have decided that UI Toolkit is the way to go.
 It has a workflow similar to WebDev and global styling.

 # Features